MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api-client-libraries.md

     1. In your application code, import the required namespace types:

        ```
-       // The namespace used during `AutoRest.exe -Namespace Transmission.Models`
+       // The namespace used during `AutoRest.exe -Namespace Transmission`
        using System;

        using Transmission;